By Allison Guttmann, MD

 Abstract

 Atrial fibrillation (AF) is a common arrhythmia, especially in the elderly, and is often asymptomatic.
 However, absence of symptoms does not confer better prognosis.
-Many patients with AF present with …
+Many patients with AF …

 By Monil Shah, MD and Arun Manmadhan, MD